-The above mentioned literature focuses their continual learning efforts predominantly on addressing catastrophic forgetting.
-Corresponding evaluation is thus conducted in a closed world setting, where instances that do not belong to the observed data distribution are not encountered.
-In reality, this is not guaranteed as users could provide arbitrary input or unknowingly present the system with novel inputs that deviate substantially from previously seen instances.
-Our models thus need the ability to identify unseen examples in an open world and categorize them as either belonging to the already known set of classes or as presently being unknown.
-We briefly recall the formal definition of open set recognition presented in Scheirer et al. \cite{Scheirer2013} and corresponding follow-up literature \cite{Scheirer2014,Bendale2015,Bendale2016,Boult2019}: \textit{For any recognition function $f$ over an input space $\mathcal{X}$, the open space $\mathcal{O}$ is defined as $\mathcal{O} \subset = \mathcal{X} - \mathcal{S}_{K}$, where $\mathcal{S}_{K}$ is a union of balls of radius $r_{o}$ including all of the training examples for known classes $x \in K$.} The goal in open set recognition is to learn this function $f$ using the training data of known classes, i.e. minimizing the empirical risk $R_{\epsilon}$ (expected loss $\mathbb{E}[L(\ldots)]$), while simultaneously limiting the open space risk $\mathcal{R_{O}}(f) = \int_{\mathcal{O}} f_{K}(x)dx / \int_{\mathcal{S}_{K}} f_{K}(x)dx$.
-Minimizing the latter requires the ability to detect novelty with respect to the empirically observed distribution.

-We provide a small overview of approaches that can be regarded as related to solving open set recognition in deep neural networks.
+The above-mentioned literature focused their efforts predominantly on addressing catastrophic interference.
+Even though continual learning is the desideratum, the corresponding evaluation is thus conducted in a closed world setting, where instances that do not belong to the observed data distribution are not encountered.
+In reality, this is not guaranteed as users could provide arbitrary inputs or unknowingly present the system with novel inputs that deviate substantially from previously seen instances.
+Our models thus require the ability to identify unseen examples in the unconstrained open world and categorize them as either belonging to the already known set of classes or as presently being unknown.
+We provide a small overview of approaches that aim to address this question in deep neural networks.